articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 • What is the entity's plan to transition?
 How has the entity set targets?

-• What is the timeline of the plan?
+• What is the timeline of the entity's transition plans?
 What is the lead time to execute on the plan actions and for those actions to deliver change in the entity's mix of activities?

 • What do the quality of target setting, monitoring, and reporting tell us about the entity's commitment to deliver?